 Tones are created when gray is added to a hue.
 Tones are generally duller or softer-looking than pure hues.

 Tones are sometimes easier to use in designs.
-Tones with more gray can lend a certain vintage feel to websites.
+More gray can lend a certain vintage feel to websites.
 Depending on the hues, they can also add a sophisticated or elegant look.

 In design, very dark shades are sometimes used instead of black and can serve as neutrals.
-Combining shades with tints is best to avoid too dark and heavy a look.
+Combining shades with tints or lighter neutrals is best to avoid too dark and heavy a look.

 A tint is formed when white is added to a hue, lightening it.
 Very light tints are sometimes called pastels, but any pure hue with white added to it is technically a tint, even if the color is still quite bright.

 Tints are often used to create feminine or lighter designs.
 Pastel tints are especially used to make designs more feminine, though there are plenty of instances of other pastel sites with a more masculine or gender-neutral look.
 They also work well in vintage designs and are popular on websites targeted at parents of babies and toddlers.

 While you don’t necessarily have to remember all of these technical terms, you should be familiar with the actual concepts, especially if you want to master part 3 of this series (in which we create our own color schemes).
 To that end, here’s a cheat sheet to jog your memory: